-- LG.
-Declared Disaster.
-In the event and during the period of an officially declared disaster affecting any portion of the County of Riverside, and notwithstanding any other provision of this Agreement, the following provisions shall apply: - Any Officer, in order to perform the work of their department or a civil defense function, may employ emergency employees without reference to the salary or classification plans at rates which appear to be prevailing for the type of work to be performed at the time of their employment. - For the same purpose, any Officer may employ-on a paid overtime basis their current employees at hourly rates equivalent to their current compensation basis. - 3.
-Any employee who reports to their regular or a designated place of employment or to a civil defense assignment shall be deemed to be employed in their usual position in a regular paidpayroll status.
-Any employee who without adequate reason for absence under the terms of
+- 3. Accumulated compensatory time in the "compensatory time bank" shall be retained until the "compensatory time bank" has been exhausted or paid.
+With approval of the County Executive Officer, accumulated compensatory time of one hundred and twenty (120) hours or less may be paid.
+Upon separation the employee shall be paid in cash for all remaining, unused compensatory time at its then current value. - 4.
+An employee with accumulated compensatory time of one hundred and twenty (120) hours or less may, and if requested by the Department Head, shall, no later than the next working day, specify the dates of at least two (2) working days during the next succeeding pay period that the employee desires to take as compensatory time off.
+The Department Head may authorize compensatory time off for all or any portion of the dates specified.
+Unless otherwise agreed to by the employee, the Department Head shall not authorize compensatory time off of less than one (1) hour during any working day.
+If an employee, after being requested by the Department Head, refuses or neglects to specify the time desired to be taken as compensatory time off as herein provided, the Department Head may schedule compensatory time off for the employee. - Fringe Benefits not Affected by Overtime.
+Overtime work shall not count as hours worked for purposes of increasing vacation or sick leave benefits, nor shall it be a basis of advancing completion of required period for probation or merit increase salary step advance. - Declared Disaster.
+In the event and during the period of an officially declared disaster affecting any portion of the County of Riverside, and notwithstanding any other provision of this Agreement, the following provisions shall apply: - Any Officer, in order to perform the work of their department or a civil defense function, may employ emergency employees without reference to the salary or classification plans at rates which appear to be prevailing for the type of work to be performed at the time of their employment. - 2.
+For the same purpose, any Officer may employ their current employees at hourly rates equivalent to their current compensation basis. - 3.
+Any employee who reports to their regular or a designated place of employment or to a civil defense assignment shall be deemed to be employed in their usual position in a regular paid status.
+Any employee who without adequate reason for absence under the terms of this Agreement who fails to so report shall be deemed absent without authority and shall not be paid during such absence.